SovereignCloudStack/website/_i18n/en/_posts/blog/2021-11-25-garloff-gaiax.md

 All theory remains theory if nobody puts it into practice.
-In fact, there is a lot of discussion about concepts and standards in the working groups and committees of the Gaia-X AISBL and thus far little implementation is visible yet.
+In fact, there is a lot of discussion about concepts and standards in the working groups and committees of the Gaia-X entity and thus far little implementation is visible yet.
 That is of course risky.
 In our experience, good, practicable and accepted standards are almost always created in close exchange and an iterative process with an implementation.
 And, of course, open standards are best developed in parallel